-The Security Policy is expressed by the set of Security Functional Requirements and implemented by the TOE.
-It is defined according to the Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application" Basic Access Control (MRTD BAC PP) [7] by the Security Objectives and Requirements for the contactless chip of machine readable travel documents based on the Requirements and Recommendations of the International Civil Aviation Organisation (ICAO) and the Technische Richtlinie BSI-TR-03110 [8] and BSI-TR-03116-2 [19].
+The Security Policy of the TOE is defined according to the MRTD BAC PP [7] by the Security Objectives and Requirements for the contactless chip of machine readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organisation (ICAO).
+The Security Policy address the advanced security methods Basic Access Control as well as Chip Authentication and Active Authentication.